Scorbutics/ruby-for-android/README.md

 Limitations
 ===

-- I currently do not support Android version < 8 (and I am not sure I will)
+- Do not support Android version < 8
 - You need docker, or an Unix-based environment to build.
 - Full ruby output is ~27Mo, that's HUGE on embedded devices.
 If you're looking for a lightweight ruby implementation, look at [MRuby](https://github.com/mruby/mruby) instead